Local detective accidentally shot by friend - NewsBreak

 FORT PIERCE, Fla (CBS12) — A 16-year-old girl is in the hospital following a watercraft collision in Fort Pierce.
 The incident happened in the Fort Pierce Inlet on Saturday.
 The Coast Guard said two watercrafts collided.
 Authorities took the girl by medical helicopter to the hospital where she is...

+The town of Stuart, Florida has all but hoisted three teens onto their shoulders after the group dropped their fishing rods to help the victims of a boat crash.
+Rightfully so, now the local heroes are getting the recognition they deserve.
+The act of bravery took place on the St....

-South Florida lawyer Beatrice Bijoux found not guilty by way of insanity after hitting 4 people with her car in February
+Woman found not guilty by reason of insanity in market crash in Stuart

-STUART, Fla. — Based on a report by a medical doctor, the state agreed this afternoon that Beatrice Bijoux was not guilty by way of insanity when she plowed her vehicle into a group of people outside a Stuart grocery store back in February.
-Bijoux appeared before a judge...
+STUART, Fla.
+(CBS12) — A woman accused of crashing her car into a crowd of people outside a market in Stuart has been found not guilty by reason of insanity.
+Court records show a judge found 31-year-old Beatrice Bijoux mentally unable to stand trial and committed her to a facility run by the Department of Children and Families.

 Sheriff: Okeechobee detective accidentally shot by friend